Unlocking Fusion Power Would Revolutionize Energy. But Can We Make It Work?

 "The reason we think that tokamaks are great is that there's been so much scientific validation of the concept," said Brandon Sorbom, Commonwealth's co-founder and chief science officer.
 "We wanted to have the least amount of science risk as possible."

 The company is spending its money on a massive new tokamak called Sparc and has begun building a facility to house it at a new site in Devens, Massachusetts, about 25 miles west of Boston.
-The goal is to start operating Sparc in 2025, and two or so years afterward, to take it beyond a critical threshold where the reactor produces more energy than it consumes.
+The goal is to start operating Sparc in 2025 then take it beyond a critical threshold where the reactor produces more energy than it consumes as soon as possible.

 In the world of fusion reactors, you'll see a lot of talk about pushing Q as high as possible.
 The current fusion energy record, set in 2021 at the Joint European Torus in the UK, produced about 11 megawatts of power but only at a Q factor of 0.33.